ElasticHQ/elasticsearch-HQ/docs/source/installation.rst

 * **Basic Authentication:** If you did not enter in the security credentials in the connection URL, HQ will fail to connect.
 The proper format is ``http://USERNAME:PASSWORD@DOMAIN:PORT``
 * **X-Pack License Expiration:** X-Pack comes with a #-day license that will silently expire.
 Expiration of the license may cause connectivity issues, so it is advised to either purchase an X-Pack license or uninstall X-Pack.
 * **No Route to ES cluster:** Confirm that the server running HQ has access to ES via network.
-You can do this by calling ES from withing a terminal window on the HQ server, with a ``curl -XGET http://DOMAIN:PORT``.
+You can do this by calling ES from within a terminal window on the HQ server, with a ``curl -XGET http://DOMAIN:PORT``.

 .. _xpack integration: